 I teach courses at the Study programme in speech and language pathology.
 I have an administrative responsibility for the third year of the programme.
 I am currently course coordinator for the following courses:

 -Introduction to clinical practice in speech and language pathology and audiology (7.5 credits)

--Degree project in speech and language pathology (30 credits)
+-Independent study in speech and language pathology (7.5 credits)

 I am also regularly responsible for courses at advanced level (free-standing courses) and I have coordinated doctoral courses.

 Additional teaching activities include supervision of degree projects for the Study programme in SLP and Master’s degree (30 credits) and supervision of doctoral students (Joakim Gustafsson and Ineke Samson as main supervisor and Helena Hybbinette as co-supervisor).

 I have a strong commitment to internationalisation and to providing opportunities for international exchange for students at the Karolinska Institute.
 I am responsible for internationalisation activities at the Study programme in SLP, KI since 2016 and I am also a member of the Reference group for internationalization (RGI) at KI (representing CLINTEC).